 A medical study from Turkey tracked the progress of people who had successful surgery for a severed finger or thumb.
-With physical therapy combined with massage techniques, about 66 percent of people recovered with good to perfect hand function.
+With physical therapy combined with massage techniques, about

 You may have other types of damage to your finger or hand even after you’ve healed from reattachment surgery.
 If you have a chronic condition such as diabetes, your recovery may take longer.

 Problems that may go away after some time or be long-term include:

 - muscle atrophy